Install Resoto with pip

 $ echo $(LC_ALL=C tr -dc _A-Z-a-z-0-9 < /dev/urandom | head -c 20) > .pre-shared-key

-Follow the ArangoDB installation instructions for your Linux distribution.
+$ chmod 600 .graphdb-password .pre-shared-keyInstall ArangoDB following the installation instructions for your Linux distribution.
 Also read the Linux Operating System Configuration guide for optimal database performance.

 $ mkdir -p ~/resoto/arangodb ~/resoto/data